-x A Vector, Rle, or List object. by An object with start, end, and width methods.
-If x is a List object, the by parameter can be a IntegerRangesList object to agstart, end, width
+x A Vector, Rle, or List object.

+by An object with start, end, and width methods.

 If x is a List object, the by parameter can be a IntegerRangesList object to aggregate within the list elements rather than across them.
-When by is a IntegerRangesList object, the output is either a SimpleAtomicList object, if possible, or a SimpleList object, if not.
+When by is a IntegerRangesList object, the output is either a SimpleAtomicList object, if possible and SimpleAtomicList object, if possible and SimpleAtomicList object, if possible and SimpleAtomicList object.